njammy/wibrr/Readme.md

 # Wibrr

-## _Pronounce Wibeurrrr, is tool which compare product price from some cameroonians ecommerce websites_
+## _Want to buy an article on Iziway.cm or Glotelho.cm and don't know which of them offer the best price profit ?
+Wibrr Pronounce Wibeurrrr, is tool which find and compare for you article price from this cameroonians ecommerce websites_

 ## FEATURES